-- 1. From Fil.
-Dr. Uno Otterstedts fond and Vetenskapssocieteten i Lund for the joint conferences SCLS-2012 and NSS 2012 - 2.
-From Stiftelsen Elisabeth Rausings minnesfond for the AIDA conference in Qatar 2013 and a research trip to Oman - 3.
-From Forskarkollegiet för språkvetenskap for the 4th international conference on Arabic Comparative Linguistics in Morocco in May 2014 and for preparations for a research project in Maghrebine Arabic. - B. Funding for the organization of conferences: - 4.
-From Stiftelsen Elisabeth Rausings minnesfond for organizing the NSS-conference of 2014 (= Nordiska semitistsymposiet i Lund 2-5 October 2014).
+- A. Most recent funding for research work/participation in conferences: - 1.
+From The Joint Faculties of Humanities and Theology, Lund University for 2 months research.
+2017. - 2.
+From Fil.
+Dr. Uno Otterstedts fond and Vetenskapssocieteten i Lund for the joint conferences SCLS-2012 and NSS 2012 - 3.
+From Stiftelsen Elisabeth Rausings minnesfond for the AIDA conference in Qatar 2013 and a research trip to Oman - 4.
+From Forskarkollegiet för språkvetenskap for the 4th international conference on Arabic Comparative Linguistics in Morocco in May 2014 and for preparations for a research project in Maghrebine Arabic.

+B. Funding for organization of conferences:

+- 5. From The Joint Faculties of Humanities and Theology, Lund University for organizing the Workshop on Digital infrastructure for multidisciplinary migration research.
+Lund, 29-30 November 2018 - 6.
+From Stiftelsen Elisabeth Rausings minnesfond for organizing the NSS-conference of 2014, Lund 2-5 October 2014.

-3.3.3 Memberships in academic societies Board member, Vetenskapssocieteten, Lund
+3.3.3 Memberships in academic societies